freebelion/SWE305/Ders1/README.md

 so a console application will not have any use beyond running simple tests.
-- However, console applications are a useful starting step in learning the basics of programming, because it does not require understanding the complex steps of constructing visual interfaces.
+- However, console applications are a useful starting step in learning the basics of programming, because they do not require understanding the complex steps of constructing visual interfaces.